 A CSA is defined as someone who has significant responsibility for student and campus activity.
 Training is required for all CSA's.
 Savannah Technical College provides all CSA's with a training video and a training handout, both purchased from the Clery Center for Security on Campus.
 Per Clery requirements professional counselors working for the College in a counseling role are not considered Campus Security Authorities when they are acting in a counseling role.
 As a matter of policy, the College encourages the professional counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them (668.46(b)(4)(iii)).

 The Savannah Technical College Police Department keeps a list of all CSA's and sends an email once a year to each CSA with the training video and handout.
-CSA's may include but are not limited to:

 Policy on Confidential Reporting